BLSQ/iaso/README.md

 > Postgresql uses Django ORM models for table configuration and
 > migrations.

+You can also have a dhis2 and db_dhis2 docker, refer to section below.

 ### note : docker-compose run VS docker-compose exec